selfup/pryman/README.md

 # pryman
-Ways to save a snapshot of a pry session.
+A way to save a snapshot of a pry session.

 # How it works